RayduGraydu/Memory-Card/README.md

-# Memory-Card
+# Memory card

-It's app for fun
+it's app for fun with your friends.
+It creates different quastions and you need ask their.
+I'm sure that you will be enjoy!